ijprest/kle-serial/README.md

   - Currently supported / known rows: `R1`, `R2`, `R3`, `R4`, `R5`, `SPACE`
 - `sm` / `sb` / `st` — the switch _mount_, _brand_, and _type_, overriding the
   default values specified in the keyboard metadata.

+## Future Plans

+In rough order of priority:

+1. This library is _based_ on the original KLE code, but it has been converted to a TypeScript and modularized to make it convenient for others to consume;
+   the KLE site itself is not yet using this actual code.
+   - So the first order of business is to update KLE to use this exact NPM module.
+   - That will ensure that the code is correct, and that nothing has been missed, as well as guarantee that the two projects are kept in sync.
+2. This library currently only handles _deserialization_; the serialization code still needs to be ported.
+3. More tests (particularly on the serialization side, once it's ported; it's much more error-prone that deserialization).
+4. Migrate some of the supporting data from KLE to this project, so you don't have to look it up elsewhere, e.g.:
+   - Switch mount / brand / type definitions.
+   - Color palettes.
+5. Migrate HTML key rendering templates (and supporting stylesheets) from KLE to this project, so anyone can render a key identically to KLE.